TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 \frac{N_{fp} + N_{fn}}{N}
 $$

+To describe the performance the following can be used:
+- ROC : A graph drawn to detect the best threshold value that is a good trade off between true positive rate and false positive rate.
+TPR = Sensitivity = TP/P. FPR = FP/N = 1 - specificity.
+Area under curve gives success rate of model.
+  - High threshold = low sensitivity (low true positive rate), High specificity (high true negative rate)
+  - Low threshold = high sensitivity, low specificity

+- Confusion matrix

 ## Overview - Density estimation
 [KagglePractice]()

+Kernel density estimation is a method for visualizing the distribution of observations in a dataset.

 ## Overview - Logistic Regression
 [KagglePractice](https://www.kaggle.com/mnassrib/titanic-logistic-regression-with-python)
 [KagglePractice](https://www.kaggle.com/parulpandey/deep-dive-into-logistic-regression-for-beginners)

+TYPE: Classification

+Logistic regression is an extension of linear regression, where linear regression deals with continuous variable prediction, Logistic regression deals with categorical (nomial/ordinal) variable prediction.
+It predicts the probability of the outcome variable.

+It has a similar formula to linear regression but calculates the logistic of the result so that the output value is always between 0 and 1

+$$
+Put logistic equation in here

+Where
+\sigma (t) = \frac{1}{1 + \exp(-t)}
+$$

+Positive values lead to higher chance the class will be predicted 1

+Negative values lead to higher chances the class will be predicted 0

+Classes predicted on the p == 0.5 threshold (more than or equal == 1, less than == 0)
+**Usage**
+**Pros**
+**Cons**
+**Performance**
+Confusion matrix
 ## Overview - Ensemble/Boosting
 [KagglePractice](https://www.kaggle.com/yassineghouzam/titanic-top-4-with-ensemble-modeling)
 [KagglePractice](https://www.kaggle.com/arthurtok/introduction-to-ensembling-stacking-in-python)